Moscolape/Agspert-Task/README.md

 # React + TypeScript + Vite + Chakra UI

-Built as a requirement which serves as an integral part of an interview process.
+Built as a requirement which serves as an integral part of a job application process.